slivertv/thetatv-developers/README.md

 ### Embed Theta.tv into your Applications

-Increase engagement and session lengths by adding Theta.tv content directly into your own apps.
-Optionally you can integrate your user login system with our oAuth 2.0 API’s
+Increase engagement and session lengths by adding THETA.tv content directly into your own apps.
+Additionally, you can integrate your user login system with our oAuth 2.0 API’s for a complete experience.

 **Documentation & SDK**
 * Android: [https://github.com/slivertv/thetatv-android-embed-lib](https://github.com/slivertv/thetatv-android-embed-lib)